Break up System Widget on the Dashboard

 System Health - all the items with counters/progress bars

-#1 Updated by Phillip Davis 3 months ago
+#1 Updated by Phillip Davis about 1 year ago

 PR https://github.com/pfsense/pfsense/pull/3465 provides a first part of addressing this.
 It allows the user to choose which rows of data are displayed on the System Information widget.
 That will cover the case where the user just wants to see a subset of the information, and the length on the screen is then short enough.